endless-sky/endless-sky-wiki/CreatingShips.md

 * `"swizzle"`: the swizzle value that this ship uses, overriding the the ship's government swizzle. **(v.
 0.9.7)**

 The player info panel will not display properly if the total number of gun and turret hardpoints on either side of the ship is more than 12.
-In addition, if the total number of gun and turret hardpoints is greater than 32, the extras will not fire.
+In addition, prior to **v.
+0.9.15**, if the total number of gun and turret hardpoints is greater than 32, the extras will not fire.

 The `attributes` key should be followed by a list of ship attributes, ideally listed in the following order: